x37v/dorkbotpdx_bot/README.md

-Dorkbotpdx bot AKA maxwell
+DorkbotPdx bot AKA maxwell
 ==============

-Bot for the dorkbotpdx irc channel.
+Bot for the #dorkbotpdx irc channel (on freenode)

 Requirements: